markuszeller/audiovisualizer-surgery/README.md

 - **videoFile**
     Filename of the the video file to be exported.
 It should be written into the data directory an look like "data/export.mp4".

+- **margin**
+    Keep a margin from top and bottom of the rendered lines.

 - **antiAlias**
     When drawing the lines, they are smoothed by antiAlias value.
 2 would affect a 2x2 blurring.